Overview

 • Will be southeast Asia’s largest floating solar plant

-• Masdar’s first floating solar PV projec
+• Masdar’s first floating solar PV project

 • Area: 250 hectares